-Provide workers with a separate room or area away from the fabrication area for food preparation and eating.
+Provide workers with designated areas that can be closed off from the fabrication area for food preparation and eating.
 This makes for a more pleasant as well as a safer eating environment.
-Permit eating, drinking and smoking only in designated areas that are not exposed to RCS.
+Permit eating, drinking and smoking only in designated areas that are not exposed to RCS dust.
 Workers should wash their hands and face, and change clothes before eating, drinking or smoking.

-Smoking is hazardous to health and may increase health damage from RCS.
+Smoking is hazardous to health and may increase health damage from RCS dust.
 Encourage your employees to stop smoking.

 Provide ongoing training to all workers at all levels, including outsourced workers, on safety issues that are specific to their workplace.
 The more workers are involved in and aware of the health and safety guidelines, the more likely they are to comply with them.
 Training should be conducted in the worker’s mother tongue if possible.

 In the training sessions you should provide clear information about: